f5devcentral/f5-agility-labs-nginx/docs/class15/class15.rst

   NGINX).
 This proxy can then manage Layer 7 traffic and provide WAF protections before traffic reached AIGW.
-Once traffic reaches AIGW, it is handling the AI specific traffic and focuses on analyzing the prompt and taking required action based on AIGW’s configuration.
+Once traffic reaches AIGW, it is handling the AI specific traffic and focuses on analyzing the prompt and taking required action based on AIGW's configuration.

 Lab Outline
 -----------